Chase Kalisz: 2016 Fall Invitational

-2017: Thrice a NCAA champion in the 400 IM
+2017: Thrice an NCAA champion in the 400 IM

 2017 NCAA Championships

 During his senior year competing for the Georgia Bulldogs, and leading up to the 2017 NCAA Championships, Kalisz swam a 1:41.28 at the 2017 Southeastern Conference, SEC, Championships to set a new SEC Championships record in the event, breaking the record time of 1:41.76 set in 2005 by Ryan Lochte.
 The time was also a new pool record for the Jones Aquatic Center in Knoxville, Tennessee, where the Championships were held, and lasted five years and one day until it was broken by Luca Urlando at the 2022 SEC Championships.

 Kalisz won the 400 yard individual medley NCAA title for a third time at the 2017 NCAA Championships, breaking his own American record and setting a new pool record for the Indiana University Natatorium with a time of 3:33.42 in the final.
 His swim in the prelims of the same event with a 3:37.18 had also set a new pool record, though the record lasted less than a day as his swim in the final lowered the record by over three seconds.
 In addition to the two pool records and the American record, Kalisz achieved new US Open, NCAA, and school records with his time in the final.
 He became the sixth swimmer in NCAA history to win the title in the men's 400 yard individual medley three or more times, with the previous person, Tim Siciliano, achieving the feat in 2001.
 He also became the third male Georgia Bulldog swimmer or diver to win three individual NCAA titles after swimmer Sebastien Rouault and diver Chris Colwill.